-Note: STAS designated courses are generally excluded from the 24 credits.
-Advanced undergraduate courses usually have a pre-requisite of one or more introductory courses (e.g., an advanced course in chemistry may require CHE 131 and CHE 132 as prerequisites), but these background courses are not counted as advanced undergraduate science courses.
+Note: Advanced courses are those with a pre-requisite of introductory courses or a sequence of introductory courses.
+For example, an advanced course in chemistry may require CHE 131 and CHE 132 as prerequisites.
+However, CHE 132, which requires CHE 131, is not an advanced course.
+At Stony Brook Univ. most advanced courses are numbered 300 or higher.